cambiotraining/camstats/docs/resampling-practical-single.md

 ## 1   0.074
 ```

+So this p-value tells us that, using a threshold of `p < 0.05`, it is possible that we would observe a difference in means like we did, if that difference came from a distribution like the one we simulated.

+However, I think you can agree that this p-value is awfully close to the arbitrary threshold that we've imposed here.
+What would be useful is to find out how reliable that p-value actually is.

+In order to do that, we want to get a distribution of p-values, based on simulated null distributions.

 If we want to repeat the iterations many times we can wrap the whole workflow that we used to obtain the p-value within the `replicate()` function and tell it how many times we want to repeat it.
-Here we repeat the whole process 100 times:
+Here we repeat the whole process 100 times.

 ```r